 Send files via a cloud storage service

 The simplest option, when sending files that are too large or too numerous, is instead to make use of a cloud storage and file-sharing service.
-There’s several secure and trustworthy options available, including Dropbox and Google Drive (for a summary of five of the best, check out this recent post).
+There’s several secure and trustworthy options available, including Dropbox and Google Drive.

 The two biggest web-based email services, Gmail and Outlook.com, have both integrated their file-sharing services (Google Drive and SkyDrive respectively) into their products.
 Attempt to send a file that is too large and you’ll be prompted to upload it to the cloud and to share a link instead.